Peter Kingsbery

 Peter Kingsbery (born December 2, 1952) is an American singer-songwriter who co-founded the band Cock Robin in the 1980s.
 He grew up in Austin (Texas) where he studied classical music.
 He moved to Nashville (Tennessee) where he began his career as a musician (he accompanied Brenda Lee on piano on a few tours) and then to Los Angeles at the end of the 1970s where he began a career as a singer-songwriter.
 He composed a few songs for Smokey Robinson, and one of his compositions, Pilot Error, sung by Stephanie Mills, had some success in the dance charts in 1983.

 At the beginning of the 1980s, Kingsbery founded the group Cock Robin with Anna LaCazio, Clive Wright and Lou Molino III which enjoyed commercial success in Western Europe mainly.
 Failing to break their native country with a first self-titled album in 1985, the quartet became a duo of Kingsbery and LaCazio when they released their second album in 1987.
-After the band split up in the early 1990s after their third album, Kingsbery released four albums over a decade, and achieved a major hit in France with the song "Only the Very Best."
+After the band split up in the early 1990s following their third album, Kingsbery released four albums over a decade, and achieved a major hit in France with the song "Only the Very Best."
 With his fourth album he sang in French.

 He has since reformed Cock Robin with Anna LaCazio and on/off former member Clive Wright in 2006 and has released one studio album I Don't Want to Save the World the same year and a Live album in 2009.
 A new studio album Songs From A Bell Tower was released in October 2010.